PrivTuner with Homomorphic Encryption and LoRA: A P3EFT Scheme for Privacy-Preserving Parameter-Efficient Fine-Tuning of AI Foundation Models: Consumption and Privacy Protection Modelling

 The server in a network often houses abundant communication resources.
-Hence, our focus is primarily on computational consumption, i.e., the prediction process in Step 3 and the adapter updates in Step 5 of Algorithm \ref{Algorithm:PrivTuner}.
+Hence, our focus is primarily on the computational consumption of the server, i.e., the encrypted prediction process in Step 3 of Algorithm \ref{Algorithm:PrivTuner}.

 Given that the prediction is supported by FHE, the computational demands on ciphertexts are inherently higher than those on plaintexts.
 This motivates the need to model and analyze the consumption metrics for further optimization.
 Unfortunately, a critical challenge we have to face is: \begin{challenge} How to quantitatively measure the time and energy consumption for predictions when different computations are performed on ciphertexts? \end{challenge}